marekBauer/hav-widget/README.md

-# Hard age verification(HAV) standalone widget component
+# Hard age verification(HAV) - standalone widget component

-This project server as standalone widget component that could be imported within any form to verify customer's age
+This project serves as a standalone widget component that can be imported into any form to verify a customer's age.

 Complete documentation is available at: ...